hibernate/query-validator/README.md

 Queries are interpreted according to Hibernate's flavor of JPQL (i.e. HQL), which is a superset of the query language defined by the JPA specification.

-#### Function arguments are not checked

-Hibernate's query translator never typechecks function arguments and instead simply passes anything which looks like it might be a function call straight through to the database.

-Fixing this will require a nontrivial enhancement to Hibernate's HQL translator.
+Queries accepted by the query validator may not execute correctly on other implementations of JPA.

 #### Explicit entity names are not supported in Eclipse/ECJ

-In ECJ, don't use `@Entity(name="Whatever")`, since during an incremental build, the processor won't be able to discover the entity named `Whatever`.
-(Just let the entity name default to the name of the class.)
+In ECJ, don't use `@Entity(name="Whatever")`, since, during an incremental build, the processor won't be able to discover the entity named `Whatever`.
+Just let the entity name default to the name of the class.

-#### Some ugly error messages
+#### Ugly error messages

-Sometimes Hibernate's HQL parser produces ugly error messages, which are passed on by the query validator.

-Fixing this requires a new release of Hibernate.
+Please report ugly, confusing, or badly-formatted error messages as bugs.